Displayr/rhtmlTemplate/docs/how_the_code_works.md

 Next the htmlwidget framework calls the renderValue function defined in rhtmlTemplate.coffee.
 The renderValue function parses the config and traps errors. next it calls `Template.setConfig` and `Template.draw`.

-Template.setConfig is defined in the `RhtmlSvgWidget` parent class and initializes a table-id, then it calls `_processConfig`. **All child class of `RhtmlSvgWidget` (thats you!) must reimplement `_processConfig`**.
+Template.setConfig is defined in the `RhtmlSvgWidget` parent class and initializes a table-id, then it calls `_processConfig`. **All child class of `RhtmlSvgWidget` (that's you!) must reimplement `_processConfig`**.
 In processConfig you validate and normalize all of the input config so that the rest of the Widget code can safely assume the format of the config. rhtmlTemplate does not really have any config validation and normalization.
 Have a look at rhtmlPictographs to see a more concrete example of what setConfig is supposed to do.

 Template.draw is just a wrapper that calls three subsequent functions:
 * _manipulateRootElementSize: This is defined in the `RhtmlSvgWidget` parent class.
 This function sets the width and height of the DOM container to 100% so the widget will grow to fit the displayr container.
 You should not need to modify it.